-Acts: Here, I recommend two in particular.
-One is Ben Witherington III’s Socio-Rhetorical Commentary.
+Acts: Here, I recommend two: one is Ben Witherington III’s Socio-Rhetorical Commentary.
 Though focused on historical context and rhetorical style, rather than exposition, this still provides a lot of helpful exegesis.
 The other is Joseph A. Fitzmyer’s Anchor Bible volume, which has a very extensive introduction, detailed notes throughout on background and intertextuality, as well a very robust theological interpretation.
 The third is the best short commentary on Acts: Luke Timothy Johnson’s volume in the Sacra Pagina series.
 Johnson also wrote the Luke volume for that series and the two are outstanding expositional commentaries which avoid the rabbit-trails of commenting on other commentaries.
 Even though it’s much shorter than other options, it is still top notch.

 2 Corinthians: Frank Matera’s New Testament Library volume has been the one I’ve used most, and would probably be my first choice.
 It’s less well known, but still a very good commentary.
 It’s fairly technical, but manageable for someone with only basic level Greek, and even someone with no Greek can still get much from this one.
 David Garland’s NAC is the other one I’d recommend, even though I think the intro is a bit too brief.
 I think the exegesis is a bit more useful for preaching and bible study than Matera.

 Philippians: Gordon Fee’s NICNT is definitely the best option I’ve used.
 The fantastic introduction covers the context and genre extremely well.
 The exegesis balances technical detail with useful exposition for preaching.
 Fee is one of those scholars who is immensely brilliant, but can still write for a pastor incredibly well, and this comes through in his commentary.